MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-28-terraform-azure-remote-state.md

 In my [previous post], I detailed the steps required to provision an Azure AD application via Terraform and this post will build on that.

-It requires that the service principal is still available and the details are set in environment variables as before.
+It requires that the service principal is still available from the [previous post] to deploy the application and the details are set in environment variables as before.

 ```bash
 export ARM_SUBSCRIPTION_ID='abcde'